anirudhkp1/Financial_Analyst_and_Realtime_Portfolio_Analyst/README.md

 Key Capabilities:

-Understands user intent via natural language
+-Understands user intent via natural language

-Uses LangChain’s SQLDatabaseToolkit and create_sql_agent for query execution
+-Uses LangChain’s SQLDatabaseToolkit and create_sql_agent for query execution

-Works seamlessly with AutoGen agents (e.g., finance_agent) to retrieve data from a SQLite database
+-Works seamlessly with AutoGen agents (e.g., finance_agent) to retrieve data from a SQLite database

-Supports flexible, conversational access to structured financial data (e.g., transactions, balances, categories)
+-Supports flexible, conversational access to structured financial data (e.g., transactions, balances, categories)

-Example Queries It Can Handle:
+-Example Queries It Can Handle:

-"List all transactions above ₹5000"
+  -"List all transactions above ₹5000"

-"Show spending by category in June"
+  -"Show spending by category in June"

-"Get the average amount spent on travel"
+  -"Get the average amount spent on travel"

 ## Data Analysis- Categorization and Anomaly Detection using SQLAnomalyDetector class